ubc-library-rc/intro-shell/README.md

 Part of the Core skills in Digital Scholarship workshop series from the [UBC Library Research Commons](https://ubc-library-rc.github.io/).

+Description: Adapted from the Carpentries, this workshop is intended to orient complete beginners to the Unix shell.

 Link to workshop: https://ubc-library-rc.github.io/intro-shell

 ## Acknowledgements